adamreisnz/ngGo/JGF.md

 			}
 		},

-		// In problems, a node with the correct solution can be marked { move: {W: "gb"}, solution: true },
+		// For problems, a move with the correct solution can be marked as follows {
+			move: {
+				W: "gb",
+				solution: true
+			}
+		},

 		// Variations are contained in a variations container.
 		[